 Generally speaking, actors are paid a fee for each contract or performance, and only the most well-established actors earn a high salary.
 For example, Mark Wahlberg, who was recently named the highest paid actor in Hollywood, made a staggering $68 million last year alone having appeared in movies like Deepwater Horizon and Patriots Day.

 2. Complete Training

 Though formal education is not required (many of today’s most celebrated actors have had little to no professional acting training at all), it can help you set yourself apart from the competition and, in some cases, can be essential (especially in theatre).

-If you decide to take the formal education route, you could work towards obtaining a diploma, foundation degree, bachelor’s degree or postgraduate diploma in drama or in a relevant subject like acting or musical theatre.
+If you decide to take the formal education route and enrol at a top acting school, you could work towards obtaining a diploma, foundation degree, bachelor’s degree or postgraduate diploma in drama or in a relevant subject like acting or musical theatre.
 You could also train at a community college, acting conservatory or private film school through acting or film classes.

 Even if you’ve successfully entered the industry, you should aim to continually develop and improve your acting skills through workshops or mentoring from a drama coach, for example.

 Especially if you’re just starting out, you will need to dedicate a lot of time marketing yourself to land roles.
 Below are a handful of ideas to help you get started.